 In 1897, Canada's first Prime Minister, John A. Macdonald, set forth the National Policy.
 Initially, this economic policy aimed at protecting manufacturers by placing higher tariffs on imported goods.
 Over time, the policy changed, recognizing that immigrants were needed to help build the infrastructure that would turn Canada into a great country.
 It called for the construction of the CPR and settlement of the West.
 As a result, the CPR developed vast tracks of land in western Canada.
 In a small way, railway gardens helped fulfill part of the policy's aim by beautifying the prairie landscape in the hopes of attracting new settlers.
 These gardens were used as advertisements and links to the outside world, showing visitors and those passing through the beauty and fertility of prairie life.

 Many immigrants found the expansiveness of the prairie landscape daunting.
 There were few trees, and the land stretched as far as the eye could see.
-Italian immigrant Luigi Fincati recounted that upon arrival in Canada, his family took the train from Montreal to Saskatchewan.
+Italian immigrant Luigi Fincati recounted that upon arrival in Canada in 1920, his family took the train from Montreal to Saskatchewan.
 The family's first impressions of the new country were that it was very vast; they seemed to travel on the train for days, and it felt endless.
 Many immigrants coming to the prairies had the same impression.
 Railway gardens were often seen as a welcome and colourful break from the flat landscape.W.J.
 Strong, a native of Wolseley, Saskatchewan, wrote an article for the OAC Review (1910) expressing this sentiment.
 He wrote that:

 If the good work now begun goes on increasing year by year until the Prairie is literally dotted with these beautiful spots, how different will be a journey across the great wheat lands of Canada.
 Instead of the traveller and settler being wearied with the monotony of huge grain fields and open prairie, they will have, at short intervals, beautiful pictures composed of trees and shrubs, and lawns and flowers, upon which to rest their gaze.
 Thus their first impressions of this vast prairie country will be so pleasant that they will desire to make their homes here.